dihnhuunam/Crowd-Tracking/README.md

 2. **Download the dataset**:
    - Download the ShanghaiTech dataset from [Kaggle](https://www.kaggle.com/datasets/tthien/shanghaitech).
-   - Place the dataset in the `data` folder in the repository directory.
+   - Place the dataset as the `input` folder in the repository directory.
 Make sure it follows the required structure as specified in the code or preprocessing script.

 3. **Install dependencies**:
    - Run `setup.sh`: